* This is the Professional Version. *

 Onchocerciasis (River Blindness)

-Onchocerciasis is a filarial nematode infection (see Overview of Filarial Nematode Infections) with Onchocerca volvulus.
+Onchocerciasis is a filarial nematode infection with Onchocerca volvulus.
 Symptoms are subcutaneous nodules, pruritus, dermatitis, adenopathy, lymphatic obstruction, and eye lesions that may lead to blindness.
 Diagnosis is by finding microfilariae in skin snips, the cornea, or the anterior chamber of the eye; identifying adult worms in subcutaneous nodules; or using PCR or DNA probes.
 Treatment is with ivermectin.

 Onchocerciasis typically affects